rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 are also installed on these custom images.
 {{% /notice %}}

+{{% notice info%}}
 Learn how to [prepare Raspberry PI](/getting-started/prepare-raspberry-pi)
+{{% /notice %}}

-If you are using custom rapyuta.io image on the device, the catkin workspace is created, the io_tutorials repository is present in the workspace, and the source code is built for you.
+If you are using custom rapyuta.io image on the device, the catkin workspace is already set up, the io_tutorials repository is already downloaded in the workspace, and the source code is already built for you.

-If you are using either a computer with ROS installed on it or any device other than Raspberry PI or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into the workspace.
+If you are using either a computer with ROS installed on it, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into the workspace.

 {{% notice note %}}
-In this tutorial, the catkin workspace is `catkin_ws/src`, but you may choose to name your catkin workspace as you like and ensure that you replace all occurrences to `catkin_ws` with your workspace name.
+In this tutorial, the catkin workspace is `~/catkin_ws/`, but you may choose to name your catkin workspace as you like and ensure that you replace all occurrences to `~/catkin_ws/` with your workspace name.
 {{% /notice %}}

-You need to execute the below commands (perhaps, as _root user_) at the device's terminal prompt.
+You need to execute the below commands at the device's terminal prompt.

 ```bash
 cd $HOME